 Speakers can get a room at the venue hotel at a slight discount.
 These costs are deducted from the speaker budget, with the remainder paid out.
-Speakers are also welcome to make your own arrangements and get the full sum paid out.
-There is a cheaper hotel nearby if you have the transportation to get there, see Location.
+Speakers are also welcome to make your own arrangements and get the full sum paid out instead.

 We're also able of facilitating remote talks via videoconferencing, but we prefer local speakers to make interaction with the crowd easier.
-We're also tentatively booked on longer talk slots with only shorter talks left, and shorter talks are less likely to be worth the risk of IT failure.
 Remote speakers do get full compensation, plus a €50 flat equipment fee to replace the travel reimbursement.

 We ask speakers to sign a speaker agreement to confirm compensation and expectations around availability, cancellation, etc. If you're interested, you can find the template we're using here.

-Sometimes speakers tell us they don't necessarily need to get paid after they've accepted a speaker slot.
-In that case we turn the speaker budget to a sponsorship.
+Some speakers are also representing companies that want to support the conference through sponsorship.
+In that case we turn the speaker budget into a discount on the sponsorship.
 If you see a speaker or their company listed as sponsor, that's what happened - we do not sell speaker slots for sponsorship.
-We're trying to curate an interesting line-up first and foremost.
+We've tried to curate an interesting line-up first and foremost.

-As the risk of speakers cancelling at the last minute is significantly larger than previous MODXpo's due to COVID, we're seeking two backup speakers.
+As the risk of speakers cancelling at the last minute is significantly larger than previous MODXpo's due to COVID, we're seeking one backup speaker.

-Backup speakers aren't assigned to the schedule just yet, but are available to step in at the last minute to fill a vacant slot.
-For flexibility we ask backup speakers to attend in person and also be at the venue by 8:45 to get AV instructions, and in return for making yourself available you will get a free ticket, plus travel reimbursement up to €150 - even if you end up not having to speak.
+The backup speaker isn't assigned to the schedule just yet, but is available to step in at the last minute to fill a vacant slot.
+For flexibility we ask backup speakers to attend in person and also be at the venue no later than 8:45 to get AV instructions, and in return for making yourself available you will get a free ticket, plus travel reimbursement up to €150 - even if you end up not having to speak.

 If you are indeed asked to do your talk less less than a week in advance, you get the full speaker compensation for the slot you'll fill (€150 for a short talk, €300 for a full 30-45 minute talk) plus a bonus €50 as token of our appreciation.

-MODXpo 2022 is made possible with help from our partners
+MODXpo 2022 was made possible with help from our partners

 Help us organise an amazing conference by sharing the MODXpo!